-CAL FIRE reserves the right to fund projects in total or in part, with the funding source of their choice, that best serves the objectives of the Forest Health Program.
+CAL FIRE reserves the right to fund projects in total or in part that best serves the objectives of the Forest Health Program.
 Project applicants that are selected to receive partial funding will be provided with additional information on their revised funding amount, project performance period, and any other required changes to their application, as needed.